 -

-Disclaimer: This review is based on hands-on testing of the publicly available "Modern," "Heritage," "Bronze," "Glossy," and "Signature" preset demos of the Madrid theme as of May 2025.
-Theme features and performance can change with updates.
+This review is based on hands-on testing of the publicly available preset demos of the Madrid Shopify theme as of May 16 2026.
+Theme features, preset availability, and performance can change with subsequent updates from the theme developer.